Types of Self-Focused Mindset in the Workplace

 When working in a team, we operate either from a Self-focused Mindset or an Impact-focused Mindset (The Arbinger Institute, 2015).
-Operating from a Self-focused Mindset or ‘being in the BOX’ can look like the following:
+Operating from a Self-focused Mindset can look like the following:

 Scenario: You’ve been assigned a task.
 The deadline is approaching.
 You are struggling.
 You need support.

-Worse-Than BOX: I’m no good.
+I'm Worse-Than : I’m no good.
 I can’t perform even if I’m trusted to perform.
 I hope nobody finds out I’m struggling, or else what will they think of me?

-Need To Be Seen As BOX: I can’t let people find out I’m struggling, or they won’t trust me.
+I Need To Be Seen As: I can’t let people find out I’m struggling, or they won’t trust me.
 I need to protect myself.
 I won’t ask for help.
 I’ll do it on my own.

 Scenario: When the deadline has passed, the supervisor gives feedback.

-I- Deserve BOX: This supervisor didn’t even sense how much I struggled.
+I- Deserve: This supervisor didn’t even sense how much I struggled.
 He doesn’t know how to support me.
 I deserve so much respect for the effort I put in despite my challenges.
 These people don’t appreciate my efforts and only look for ways to bring me down.

-Better Than BOX: Who is this person to give me feedback?
+I'm Better Than: Who is this person to give me feedback?
 They don’t even provide the necessary support and now want changes to the report!
 How unfair!

 Question for Reflection:

-Which of these BOXES can you most resonate with?
+Which of these types can you most resonate with?

 References